ouonline/lua-mysql/README.md

 * `result, errmsg = client:escape(str)`

-    - Converts the `str` to a legal SQL string that can be used in an SQL statement.
+    - Converts the `str` to a legal SQL string that can be used in a SQL statement.
 If successfully executed, a `result` containing a valid string, and a `nil` for `errmsg`, are returned; otherwise the `result` will be `nil`, and an error message `errmsg` is returned.

 * `result, errmsg = client:query(sqlstr)`